 Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
+Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.

+Version No: 4.7 Page 6 of 8 Issue Date: 03/01/2023 Print Date: 03/01/2023

-Skin Contact Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
-There is some evidence to suggest that this material can cause inflammation of the skin on contact in some persons.
-Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
-Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal
+Еуе Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).

+Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.

-OLV Miles Deffer TOXICITY IRRITATION
+Calutian TOXICITY IRRITATION

-SLX-Mlus Buffer Not Available Not Available
+Solution I Not Available Not Available

 Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

 Acute Toxicity × Carcinogenicity ×

 Skin Irritation/Corrosion × Reproductivity ×

-Serious Eye Damage/Irritation × STOT - Single Exposure ×
+Serious Eye Damage/Irritation X STOT - Single Exposure X

-Respiratory or Skin sensitisation × STOT - Repeated Exposure ×
+Respiratory or Skin sensitisation X STOT - Repeated Exposure X

 Mutagenicity × Aspiration Hazard ×

+1